es-repo/CallTracing/docs/README.md

 ## Purpose

 This library was developed with the aim to track mock calls within unit tests for .NET.
-Although other use cases also can be discovered.
+Although other use cases could be discovered.

 ## Motivation